FERPA - Student Rights

 a. contain information directly related to the student; and

-b. are maintained by an educational agency or institution, or by a person acting for such agency or institution.
+b. are maintained by a school official, an educational agency or institution, or by a person acting for such agency or institution.

 These items are considered part of the student's education records: